This application's name will be `hello_world`.

 raise Exception("Something went wrong")

 You can set default retry policy for all the functions in the application decorator.
-See the Applications guide.
+See the Configuring Applications guide.

 Request Context